mapping-commons/sssom/sssom_schema/project/docs/sssom_schema.md

 **version:** None

-Datamodel for Simple Standard for Sharing Ontology Mappings (SSSOM)
+Datamodel for Simple Standard for Sharing Ontological Mappings (SSSOM)

 ### Classes

  * [Mapping](Mapping.md) - Represents an individual mapping between a pair of entities
+ * [MappingRegistry](MappingRegistry.md) - A registry for managing mapping sets.
+It holds a set of mapping set references, and can import other registries.
  * [MappingSet](MappingSet.md) - Represents a set of mappings
+ * [MappingSetReference](MappingSetReference.md) - A reference to a mapping set.
+It allows to augment mapping set metadata from the perspective of the registry, for example, providing confidence, or a local filename or a grouping.

 ### Mixins